Azure/terraform-azurerm-avm-res-servicebus-namespace/examples/topics/_header.md

 # Topics example

-This deploys the module with multiple combinations of topics
+This example deploys the module with multiple combinations of topics.